 It’s a 71-mile ride filled with twisting and turning as it cuts through the wheat-colored mountains of Central California.
 It’s almost as though you’re on a rollercoaster ride for the group of motorcyclists coming together.

 Don’t get this one confused with California’s Route 33.
 This 65-mile stretch goes through Shenandoah Valley between Virginia and West Virginia.
 With this ride, you’ll be taken through challenging turns and breathtaking mountain passes.

 This is so close to Los Angeles, making it a favorite destination for many two-wheeled riders.
 This slices through the beautiful Angeles National Forest and dots along La Canada.
 Along this road, you’ll be taken to Wrightwood, with sweeps you in gradual elevation changes.

 U.S. Route 12

-This U.S. Highway 212 is connected to the Cooke City and Red Lodge.
-It's one of those zig-zagging roads that will make you truly appreciate one of the most incredible views in the world.
+This U.S. Highway 212 is connected to Cooke City and Red Lodge.
+It’s one of those zig-zagging roads that will make you truly appreciate one of the most incredible views in the world.
 One of the most rewarding parts about riding this road is that it leads you to Yellowstone National Park.
-Still, on winter, remember to keep yourself warm!
+Still, in winter, remember to keep yourself warm!